DMarreroF/Images-recognition/README.md

 # Images-recognition
-Building an Artificial Neural Network to Recognise Images (Keras &amp; Tensorflow)
+Building an Artificial Neural Network to Recognise Images using Keras (CIFAR10) and Tensorflow